How to Measure and Train Zone 2, with Jared Berg

 Trevor Connor 1:10:41

-no good point Jared, we’ll say a Jared no grants.
-But the point being, you give a good coach that test, you go out do your 20 minute effort, give a good coach that test, they’re going to be able to estimate your threshold power pretty close to what you’re going to see in the lab.
-There is no such test to figure out that VT one, that aerobic threshold.
-There’s nothing that I can think of that you can say to an athlete, go out and do this and I can figure out what your VT one is.
-That’s as you said, Rob, we need to get under the hood.
-We need to look at your profile as an athlete if you really want to know what that is, and I think it’s an important thing, because, as we just talked about, that’s where some of the most important training happens.
+Good point.
+Jared, we’ll say a Jared.
+No Grants, but the point being, you give a good coach that test.
+You go out do your 20 minute effort, give a good coach that test, they’re going to be able to estimate your threshold power pretty close to what you’re going to see in the lab.
+There is no such test to figure out that VT1, that aerobic threshold.
+There’s nothing that I can think of that you can say to an athlete, “go out and do this and I can figure out what your VT1 is.”
+That’s as you said Rob, we need to get under the hood.
+We need to look at your profile as an athlete if you really want to know what that is, and I think it’s an important thing because as we just talked about, that’s where some of the most important training happens.
 That’s where you see some of the biggest alterations in that lactate curve towards being a better endurance athlete.
-Well, Jared, thanks for being on the show.
-It
+Well Jared, thanks for being on the show.
+Itwas a pleasure.

-that was another episode of fast talk.
-The thoughts and opinions expressed in fast talk are those of the individual.
-Subscribe to fast talk wherever you prefer to find your favorite podcast, be sure to leave us a radio and a review.
+That was another episode of Fast Talk.
+The thoughts and opinions expressed in Fast Talk are those of the individual.
+Subscribe to Fast Talk wherever you prefer to find your favorite podcast.
+Be sure to leave us a rating and a review.
 As always, we love your feedback.
-Tweet us at at fast talk labs.
-Join the conversation@forums.fasttalklabs.com or learn from our experts@fasttalklabs.com for Jared Berg, Kristen, Arnold, Sebastian Weber and Rob pickles, I’m Trevor Connor.
+Tweet us at @fasttalklabs.
+Join the conversation at forums.fasttalklabs.com or learn from our experts at fasttalklabs.com.
+For Jared Berg, Kristen Arnold, Sebastian Weber, and Rob Pickels, I’m Trevor Connor.
 Thanks for listening.
-You.